SAP-samples/teched2025-DT265/exercises/ex2/README.md

    3. Create new file called i18n.properties to a new i18n-folder to support translation.
    4. Copy the content of the [i18n.properties](https://github.com/SAP-samples/partner-reference-application-extension/blob/main/partner-reference-extension-catering/i18n/i18n.properties) of the Partner Reference Application Extension into the newly created file.

    > Note: Extending UI annotations in SAP CAP Extension Development allows you to customize and enhance the user interface of a base application without altering its core functionality.
-Details beyond this excercise can be found in chapter [Extending UI Annotations](https://cap.cloud.sap/docs/guides/extensibility/customization#extending-ui-annotations) of the capire docmentation.
+Details beyond this exercise can be found in chapter [Extending UI Annotations](https://cap.cloud.sap/docs/guides/extensibility/customization#extending-ui-annotations) of the capire docmentation.

 ### Create an Initial Data Set